chen-xing-yu/chen-xing-yu.github.io/_posts/2024-10-18-robotic_bronchoscopy.md

 ---

 {: .box-success}
-This paper presents a teleoperated robotic bronchoscopy system, featuring a controllable variable-stiffness catheter that enhances stability and flexibility during transbronchial biopsies.
+This work presents a teleoperated robotic bronchoscopy system, featuring a controllable variable-stiffness catheter that enhances stability and flexibility during transbronchial biopsies.
 The 7 DoF robotic system allows for translation, rotation, and bending of the bronchoscope; delivery and bending of the catheter; delivery and control of biopsy tools; as well as stiffness adjustment of the catheter, which adapts to the dynamic pulmonary environment to provide stable support during tissue sampling.

 ## Robotic Bronchoscopy System with Variable-Stiffness Catheter for Pulmonary Lesion Biopsy